jackrobertscott/icetea/packages/lumbridge-router/README.md

 Type: `object`

-Each route shown by the router will be stored in this object.
+A collection of routes which may be rendered by the router relative to the app's url.

 ```js
 const router = Router.create({